Wrexham, Mold and Connah's Quay Railway: Extending the network

 The WM&CQR directors continued to believe that the commercial success of their line lay in expanding the network, most particularly in crossing the River Dee and reaching Birkenhead.
-On 18 August 1882 powers were granted for part of that scheme: the Hawarden Loop.
+On 18 August 1882 powers were granted by the Wrexham Mold and Connah's Quay Railway Act 1882 (45 & 46 Vict. c. ccxxxii) for part of that scheme: the Hawarden Loop.
 This was to be a new double track railway running to the Dee some distance east of the Buckley Railway route, to Shotton with a Deeside wharf there.
 The powers allowed crossing the Dee at this point to a new dock on the north shore.
 The company name was to be changed to the North Wales Railways and Docks Company, but this was never put into effect.
 A short extension eastward from the Wrexham station into the centre of the town was also allowed.

 The Wrexham extension was opened on 1 November 1887; the station was named Wrexham Central and the former terminus was renamed Wrexham Exchange.
 There was a GWR station alongside at this point; for many years those two station were independent of one another.
 The branch was doubled in 1889.